fmodica/fretboard-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## AngularJS 1 Directive

+If you are using Angular 1, the fretboard is also wrapped as an <a href="https://github.com/fmodica/fretboard-angular-1">Angular 1 directive</a>.